 “As I stare at the ceiling, I think back to the day motherhood began for me.

 It was a normal day.
-I lay in the bed with my other half as we watch television and laugh at what I can’t quit remember.
+I lay in bed with my other half as we watch television and laugh at what I can’t quite remember.
 I turn to slide out of bed and feel a heaviness in my breast that just isn’t normal.
-I turn to him with curiosity in my eyes, ‘What if I am pregnant?’
+I turn to him with curiosity in my eyes.
+‘What if I am pregnant?’

 He smiles and denies the claim.
 I utter, ‘Let’s be sure.’
 I pull out a home pregnancy test, follow the instructions, and within seconds it reads positive.
 I have never been pregnant before and, in fact, at some point I thought it was out of the cards for me.
 I just knew the test had to be wrong.